Don McKennaRegional President, Penn State Health Holy Spirit Medical Center and Penn State Health Hampden Medical Center

-Dr. Bret DeLone is vice president, Medical Affairs, and chief of surgery for Penn State Health Holy Spirit Medical Center.
+Dr. Bret DeLone is vice president, Medical Affairs and surgical director, Quality and Patient Safety for Penn State Health Holy Spirit Medical Center.
 He is responsible for data-driven medical quality initiatives, surgical quality and overall appropriateness of care.

 Prior to Penn State Health acquiring Geisinger Holy Spirit, DeLone helped establish the hospital as a Level II Trauma Center and was the initial interim trauma medical director.
 In addition, he led its pandemic care planning for COVID patients.